-Each of them told the truth, the apostles and the prophet.
+Each of them told the truth, the apostles and the prophets.
 Each competed against the enemy.
 Each sought to win in battle.
-And—what we are assured—each does win.
+And—this we are assured—each does win.

-There are soldiers who work as a team, and there are soldiers who do battle alone.
-It’s possible that those whom we have come to call apostles and those whom we have come to call prophets would not have chosen that particular role, if they had been given a choice.
+It's possible that those whom we have come to call prophets and those whom we have come to call apostles would not have chosen that particular role, if they had been given a choice.
 Yet each one faithfully did that which was thrust upon him to do.

 So that’s how far my thought went about the Apostles and the Prophets before my thought turned back to Sam.